-As labor law attorneys in South Carolina, we’ve been following the progression of the Fair Pay and Safe Places Executive Order.
+As employment lawyers in South Carolina, we’ve been following the progression of the Fair Pay and Safe Places Executive Order.
 The FAR (Federal Acquisition Regulation) Council and the Department of Labor (DOL) published final versions of the rule and guidance regarding an executive order (EO) that President Obama issued in 2014.
 The EO was designed to promote “economy and efficiency in procurement by contracting with responsible sources who comply with labor laws.”
 This EO is sometimes referred to as the “Blacklisting” or “Bad Actors” EO because the new rules require companies to disclose all allegations of unfair labor practices, regardless of whether the claims were settled or convicted.

 “Blacklisting” or “Bad Actors” Executive Order